 As noted: bread flour, whole wheat and a little rye flour, stiff starter, water and salt.

-The three flours and water are first mixed; note that I’ve held back about 50Ml of the water as I’d found that the flour had been absorbing a fair bit of humidity and had been coming out rather wet previously.
+The three flours and water are first mixed; note that I’ve held back about 50Ml of the water as I’d found that the flour had absorbed a fair bit of humidity and had come out rather wet before.
 The salt and stiff starter are also held back.

-Once the flour has been mixed to a shaggy texture, it is left to autolyse for 20 – 60 minutes; I went 60 this time around since I started the bread quite early in the morning and had time to spare.
+Once the flour was mixed to a shaggy texture, it is left to autolyse for 20 – 60 minutes; I went 60 this time around since I started the bread quite early in the morning and had time to spare.

 While kneading, I found the dough was a tad dry after all so I added about 2 teaspoons of water which got the dough to display the “kneading foot” where it stuck just at the bottom of the bowl.

-Once kneading was done, the dough was placed into the plastic oiled bowl and bulk proofed with two Stretch and Folds at 50 minute intervals.
+With the kneading finished, the dough is placed into the plastic oiled bowl and bulk proofed with two Stretch and Folds at 50 minute intervals.
 Total bulk proofing time: 2.5 hours.